anav5704/Codeology-v2/src/pages/blogs/maximizing-website-reach-website-traffic-accessibility-and-seo-basics.md

 ---
-title: "Maximizing Website Reach: Website Traffic, Accessibility, and SEO"
+title: "Maximizing Website Reach: Traffic, Accessibility, and SEO"
 description: Any company or person looking to have an online presence in the current digital age needs to have a website.
-But simply having a website is insufficient.
-Website...
+But simply having a website is insufficient...
 author: Anav
 date: May 10, 2023
 time: 4 mins